 You know, there are tons of snake oil sales going on when it comes to the wellness sector.
 But the CCF tea, cumin, coriander, and fennel tea, is known in ayurvedic nutrition for helping the digestive system, reducing bloating and supporting weight management.
 You can use this on a regular basis.
 As a matter of fact, it is recommended to have it the first thing in the morning.
-But I am lazy and forgetful.
-So I only remember to brew a cup when I feel extra bloated.
+I am lazy and forgetful, so I only remember to brew a cup when I feel extra bloated.
 And this brand is more expensive than many others, but their sourcing (of the ingredients) seems more credible.

 Now, this, I can’t recommend to everyone.
 Because you must really like the taste of coconut (and I LOVE it.
-I have tons of coconut four recipes on the blog, if you love it, too).
+I have tons of coconut flour recipes on the blog, if you love it, too).
 And also, it is a little on the pricey side.
-But if you are not too much into wraps, but do want a gluten-free, *much* less processed, healthier version, I say give this a try.
+If you are not too much into wraps, but do want a gluten-free, *much* less processed, healthier version, I say give this a try.
 Look at the ingredients: Coconut meat, coconut water, coconut oil.
 That’s it.
 And they’re soft enough to wrap (if you’ve had raw vegan experience, you will know that most wraps are not soft enough to use as a wrap!).